tidepool-org/PyLoopKit/README.md

 The example script is the same as the original script, but instead of using Loop issue report, it uses a Tidepool export in Excel format.
 It uses the last measured glucose value in the data as a reference and calculates the predicted glucose trajectory.

 See `pyloopkit/example_files/TidepoolExport.xlsx` for the example data.
 Therapy settings used for blood glucose prediction can be adjusted in `pyloopkit/example_files/therapy_settings.json`.

+## Run example script Tidepool API
+- Go to `example_tidepool_api.py` and write your tidepool credentials (this is only for testing!
+Sensitive information should not be stored like this)
+- If you want to see predictions for a specific time, adjust the `time_to_run` parameter
+- Adjust therapy settings in `pyloopkit/example_files/therapy_settings.json`
+- In Terminal run `python3 example_tidepool_api.py` in the main directory

 ## PyLoopKit Instructions
 To read about usage instructions, input data requirements, and other important details please review [the documentation](pyloopkit/docs/pyloopkit_documentation.md).